t27/carla-scenic-data-collector/modelling/README.md

 2. `python modelling/frame_classifier/run.py`
 3. This will train a random forest classifier and also print the results.
 It will also show the permutation importance plots for the model.
 Refer to the individual function calls inside `frame_classifier/run.py` for an example on how to use the generated model.
 You may write your own "run" file to either save the model or even infer on another dataset.

+The "Fast" and simple version of this(includes the dataprep on the raw recordings), is available in `simple_frame_classifier.py`.
+This file does not consider the transformations and the ego vehicle "vicinity" filtering, hence, in a way, is a "privileged" classifier which gives extremely high accuracy.

 ## DTW Autoencoder